Instructions and Rules along Herajärven kierros Trail

 - Please familiarise yourself with everyman's right and the Koli National Park rules before setting off on an excursion.

 - The Herajärven kierros Trail is available when the ground is unfrozen.
 The amount of snow varies from year to year, but the trail is usually open from May until November.
 If you are planning a hike early in the spring or late in the autumn, you should check the snow situation at the Koli Nature Centre Ukko before setting off.

-- Lighting campfires is forbidden if a forest fire warning or the grass fire warning is in effect.
-Check the current warnings (en.ilmatieteenlaitos.fi).
+- Lighting campfires is forbidden if a wildfire warning is in effect.
+Check the current warnings (ilmatieteenlaitos.fi).